The Master List of the Collaborative Economy: Rent and Trade Everything

 List of 200 Companies in the Collaborative Economy

-Using the spirit of this space, I contacted a TaskRabbit (thanks Rachel) to conduct significant research, over 22.5 hours to aggregate a list of startups in this space, from a variety of sources.
-This database will be the primary source of a sample which I’ll use to parse out trends and data types for this upcoming report.
-Update: Many of these examples and specific language was from the Collaborative Consumption Hub, which I failed to provide full attribution (my fault) upon first publication of this piece, please see the many resources available there, including their many service offerings.
-Update: March 26: They’ve built a dynamic directory on their website, which you should visit.
+Using the spirit of this space, I contacted a TaskRabbit (thanks Rachel) to conduct significant research from a variety of sources over 22.5 hours to compile a list of startups in this space.
+This database will be the primary source of a sample which I’ll use to parse trends and data for my upcoming report.

 • Personal Services